jrmoynihan99/portfolio-website/README.md

 ## 📜 About

-This project was built by Jason Moynihan to as a personal portfolio project.
+This project was built by Jason Moynihan as a personal portfolio project.